Septa-Serpenta-Seraph/Project-Insanity/CONTEXT_CARD.md

 # Context Summary

 This project, *Project-Insanity*, began as a simple command-line toy but aspires to become a cross-platform experience with a hypnotic GUI.
+The README now opens with a brief summary describing this evolution.
 The `run()` function in `src/main.py` prints a birth message or a random prophecy when run with the `--oracle` flag.

 ## Key Features
 - **Roadmap of Madness** in `README.md` outlines the chaotic vision.